-To be granted a leave of absence or withdrawal during a term, documentation related to the reason for the leave must be provided to the Dean of Students prior to separation from the College.
-Students who are granted a leave of absence or withdrawal during the term will receive grades of W for courses that term.
-Students who do not complete documentation will receive a grade of "F" unless, for reasons of health or family emergency, she provides appropriate evidence or treatment and receives the approval of the appropriate dean in consultation with the representative of the Wellness Center.
+Students who are granted a leave of absence during the term will receive grades of W for courses that term.
+Students who do not complete documentation will receive a grade of "F" unless, for reasons of health or family emergency, she provides appropriate evidence of treatment and receives the approval of the appropriate dean in consultation with the representative of the Wellness Center.

-A withdrawal or leave of absence from the College may negatively impact a student's financial aid eligibility if the student has not completed a sufficient number of hours.
-For further information concerning financial aid, contact the Financial Aid Office.
+A leave of absence from the College may negatively impact a student's financial aid eligibility if the student has not completed a sufficient number of hours.
+For further information concerning financial aid, contact the Financial Planning Office.